-This is just one excerpt, but it is clear that the Colorado Model draws attention to appropriate design and use of assessments for instruction and learning in many aspects of evaluating teaching practice.
+This is just one excerpt, but it is clear that Danielson and others draw attention to appropriate design and use of assessments for instruction and learning in many aspects of evaluating teaching practice.
 The CAS unit planning template and other planning tools, along with actual assessments and associated student work, can provide rich evidence to support this and related strands.